Rolisteam/DiceParser/HelpMe.md

 ## DiceParser: What is it ?

 DiceParser is a software component dedicated to roll dice through simple commands.
 This software component is available on different platform.
-Such as: Irc bot, discord bot, included in Rolisteam, web server, on twitter etc.
+Such as: discord bot, included in Rolisteam, on twitter etc.

 ## About examples in this documentation